Quick Ways to develop listening skills

 When we let go of ourselves, we are likely to learn from everyone and everything — what to do or what not to do.

 How can we do that?
-Next time, you have a conversation with a person who has a different value from yours, concentration on your similarities such as — family, health, and love.
+Next time you have a conversation with a person who has a different value from yours, concentrate on your similarities such as — family, health, and love.

-Jordan B. Peterson summaries putting ourselves aside in his, rule number 9for life “assume that the person you are listening to might know something you don’t.”
+Jordan B. Peterson summarizes putting ourselves aside in his rule number 9for life “assume that the person you are listening to might know something you don’t.”
 Listen to understand and put yourself aside.

 Many years ago, I worked with Ms. Jones, the biological mother of a former foster child.
 She was reserved and wise.
 As the weeks go by, our interaction becomes conversational and productive.
 I’d actively listened to her, and she felt comfortable talking.
 I learned in-depth about her life, family, and community.

-For example, I learned from her that our progressive town was once the center of school segregation and busing.
-And how this government policy harmed than good to her, family, and the community.
-Second, I learned from her how a family of five with fixed income could manage money effectively and enjoy life.
-She introduced me to QVC online and Kmart store.
+For example, I learned that our progressive town was once the center of school segregation and busing.
+And how this government policy harmed than good to her, her family, and the community.
+Second, I learned how a family of five with a fixed income could manage money effectively and enjoy life.
+She introduced me to QVC online and Kmart stores.

 What lesson have you learned from the unexpected source?

 Openness and observation come by listening with undivided attention while letting go of yourself.